Jason C. Buckel: Redistricting

 Buckel supports using an independent redistricting commission to redraw every state's congressional districts.
 He has called Maryland "one of the most gerrymandered states in America", pointing out that Republicans control only one of Maryland's eight congressional districts despite the lowest performing Republican candidates in Maryland typically receiving at least a third of the vote in statewide elections.
 Buckel supports using single-member districts in the Maryland House of Delegates.

 In August 2015, Buckel was appointed to the Maryland Redistricting Reform Commission by Governor Larry Hogan.

 In July 2021, Buckel was appointed to the Maryland Legislative Redistricting Advisory Commission, which consisted of the leaders of each chamber of the Maryland General Assembly.
 He objected to the maps adopted by the commission over country splits.
 He later introduced an amendment that would switch the legislative redistricting panel's maps with those proposed by the Maryland Citizens Redistricting Commission.
 The amendment was rejected in a 43–93 vote.
 Buckel also opposed the legislative maps passed by the General Assembly in January 2022, saying that the legislative panel's map was drawn for partisan gain.
 He also opposed congressional maps passed by the General Assembly in March 2022.

 In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Buckel said he opposed mid-decade redistricting and efforts to redraw Maryland's congressional districts in response to Texas's mid-decade redistricting to make Maryland's 1st congressional district more favorable for Democrats.
 In October 2025, he supported Senate President Bill Ferguson's decision to rule out mid-decade redistricting in response to continued Republican redistricting efforts.
 After Governor Moore organized a commission to review mid-decade redistricting in Maryland in November 2025, Buckel said he would introduce a bill to ban mid-decade redistricting, codify part of a 2022 ruling that struck down Maryland's original congressional redistricting plan as an "extreme partisan gerrymander", and require Maryland's congressional districts to be drawn by an independent redistricting commission.
+He opposed the map proposed by the Governor's Redistricting Advisory Commission, which would improve the Democratic Party's chances of winning Maryland's 1st congressional district, saying that it was "clearly drawn with purely partisan purposes".